By Julienne du Toit

 You’ll see the remains of the bywoner way of life – an old threshing floor and beautiful corbelled grain store.

-- Stuursmansfontein sleeps up to 6 people comfortably, while Rooyvlakte is far more intimate, better suited to a couple.
-Both have ingenious outside showers and toilets, and are fully equipped for catering.
+- Stuursmansfontein sleeps up to 6 people comfortably and is fully equipped for catering.

-- More information about Stuursmansfontein can be found by clicking here.
+- More information can be found by clicking here.
 Alternatively call 053 3826 097 or email firstname.lastname@example.org.